Our journey in trust

 Got trust

-Trust is very important in any relationship, isn't it?
-Think of someone you can't trust – in all probability that relationship will be very frustrating, maybe even hurtful or harmful.
+Trust is very important in relationships, isn't it?
+Think of someone you can't trust – in all probability that relationship will be very frustrating or confusing, maybe hurtful or harmful.
 A person that is untrustworthy is certainly a person you hope you don't have to depend on, much less obey.
-I know some of you have had some very unsettling things happen in relationships, so you naturally tend to not trust.
-Now think of someone you trust or you know is faithful.
-You will be more likely to depend on that person because you have confidence in that person.
-I am sure you understand.
+I know some of you have had some very unsettling things happen in relationships, so you naturally tend not to trust.
+Now think of someone you do trust.
+You can easily rely on that person because you have confidence in that person.

 A great adventure from trusting God

 As the years went on, Abraham got to know God better and better.
 This led him to trust in Him more.
 God and Abraham became buddies, so much so, that God's Word calls him the friend of God.
-When God told him that he would have a son by his beloved wife, Sarah, he believed God.
-Even after her childbearing years were over, Abraham still believed and waited for God's promise to come about.
+When God told him that he would have a son by his beloved wife, Sarah, he believed God, even after her childbearing years were over.
 Now, Abraham wasn't perfect.
 His trust in God did have its flaky moments.
 But all in all, Abraham kept his confidence in God who had promised to give him that wild country for his descendants, and to give him a son through whom his descendants would come.

 Life Application

-When we trust in God it gives us great benefit for now and forever.
-You can't beat that for long term investing, can you?
-I have noticed, when my main focus is Jesus instead of the pull of this world, I seem to want what He wants, so I trust Him more and yes obey Him.
-On the flip side, when I don't trust God, I end up trusting in something that looks and feels right at that moment, but in reality falls short of what I really need.
-When we trust God the result is always productive and good.
+Trusting anyone, even God, can be a roller-coaster.
+I have noticed when my main focus is Jesus instead of the pull of this world, I seem to want what He wants, so I trust Him more and yes obey Him.
+On the flip side, when I don't trust God, I end up trusting in something that looks and feels right at that moment, but in reality falls short of what I really needed.
+Whereas trust in Jesus allows us to cultivate a godly life that is anchored in resilience, perseverance, and purpose, keeping us on God's fruitful path,and flourishing in God's eternal hope and blessings.
+Read Proverbs 3:5-6; Jeremiah 17:5-8.
 Why should you trust in God from these passages?
-Read Psalm 37:3-6; Proverbs 3:5-6; Jeremiah 17:5-8.

 Hope that has its foundation in Jesus, is a true hope that looks to the future, knowing you will gain eternal life and the promises of God before actually receiving them.
-Hope found in Jesus is something you can have trust or confidence in because it is certain - it saves and empowers.
-No matter how tough your days may be, in Jesus you can always have good hope for the present and the future.
-(Romans 15:13; 2 Thessalonians 2:16-17; Titus 2:12-14).
-Let us live by trusting Jesus, and rejoice in the hope and grace He has given to us.
-Knowing that what comes our way, His love through His Spirit is there with hope that doesn’t disappoint.
-Read Romans 5:1-5.
+Hope found in Jesus is something you can have trust in because it is certain.
+Not like hoping to win the lottery.
+No matter how tough your days may be, in Jesus you can always have hope for the present and the future.
+Knowing that what comes our way, Jesus' love through His Spirit is there with hope that doesn't disappoint.
+Read Jeremaih 29:11; Romans 5:5, 15:13; 2 Thessalonians 2:16-17; Titus 2:11-14.
+Explain God's hope.

 A couple was out canoeing in a lake with no life vests, and they tipped over.
 Neither of them could swim so they were terrified and kind of went crazy.
 They weren’t even hanging onto the floating canoe.
 The lifeguard (who was my teacher) was their only hope of survival.
 He swam out to them with two life preservers.
 The woman trusted in the lifeguard and listened to him and grabbed the help he brought, the life preserver.
 The man on the other hand, didn’t trust in his only hope and was fighting the lifeguard even to the point of hitting and drowning him.
 The lifeguard had to knock him out to save his life.
 Jesus is our lifeguard.
 He brings us saving hope.
 Will you trust Him and grab His hope, or fight Him when He is trying to save you?